-3.2 Key Sources of Estimation Uncertainty
+3.2 Kev Sources of Estimation Uncertainty

-The following are the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period:
+Presented on the succeeding page are the key assumptions concerning the future, and other key sources of estimation uncertainty at the end of the reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next reporting period:

-(a) Determining Realizable Amount of Deferred Tax Assets
+(a) Determination of Realizable Amount of Deferred Tax Assets

 The Company reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profits will be available to allow all or part of the deferred tax asset to be utilized.
-Management assessed that the deferred tax assets as of December 31, 2018 and 2017 may not have sufficient future taxable profits against which its deferred tax assets can be utilized within the prescribed period.
-Accordingly, the Company did not recognize the deferred tax assets (see Note 6).
+Management assessed that the Company may not have sufficient future taxable profits against which its deferred tax from minimum corporate income tax can be utilized within the prescribed period.
+Accordingly, the Company did not recognize the deferred tax assets as of December 31, 2020 and 2019 (see Note 6).